 Before the lab was established, many scholars at the University of Cambridge usually did their research on their own.
 However, since the very beginning, the Cavendish Laboratory proposed that scholars from different schools should do experiments for innovation together.
 In this way, everyone’s initiative will be stimulated, especially in the aspect of collaborative innovation, since everyone’s wisdom and strength will be gathered.

 “Airbus, a company that creates 100 million euros as the daily revenue for 23 consecutive years, how could it do it?
 Collaborative innovation is also the answer.”
 Zhang Xiangcheng showed another example.
 This is extremely difficult because it requires to unite different countries to do one thing.
 How to organize, how to manage are key questions.
 However, collaborative efforts have brought different countries to innovate together for 23 consecutive years.
 They worked a global miracle and they cover up to 50% of the market.

-Zhang Xiangcheng emphasized that science should serve the industry instead of remaining at the theoretical level.
-It is also true in the healthcare field.
+Zhang Xiangcheng emphasized that the science should serve the industry instead of staying at the theoretical level.
+It is also true in the health care field.
 Zhang Xiangcheng has researched and developed a new cardiovascular stent together with 15 institutions, which only took 2 years and 3 months.
 “From design to completion, we united designers, manufacturers, and engineers.
 It didn’t cost much.
 Many people complain about the limited research fund and they could work more collaboratively.”

 If we only rely on a single power, it would probably take 5 or even 10 years to create a product.
-“But in our laboratory, we could industrialize some products even faster.” said Zhang Xiangcheng.
+“But in our laboratory, we could industrialize some products with less time.” said Zhang Xiangcheng.